 What about compromise?
 “You can compromise on a lot of things but you should never compromise on your values," points out Kavanagh.
 "Successful marriages usually thrive when partners are flexible, fluid, easy going.
 If someone is too rigid or stuck in their ways it is hard to be in a growing relationship with them.”

 Are we as a society still as committed to signing up for a lifetime with the same person?
 Kavanagh recounts an anecdote he uses when he is preparing couples for marriage.

-So are you saying that we shouldn’t be naive when it comes to signing up for marriage?
-Kavanagh expands; “I’m saying that we now live in a society where we value our personal happiness ahead of say, what was seen as traditional "family happiness”.
-We are less likely than our parents or grandparts to sacrifice our own happiness for the ‘sake of the children’.
+So is he saying that we shouldn’t be naive when it comes to signing up for marriage?
+Kavanagh expands: “I’m saying that we now live in a society where we value our personal happiness ahead of say, what was seen as traditional ‘family happiness’.
+We are less likely than our parents or grandparents to sacrifice our own happiness for the ‘sake of the children’.”

 But isn’t that a good thing?
 Kavanagh says it is a different thing.
 “Of course, if you are unhappy and your partner is unhappy then most likely your children are going to be unhappy, so ultimately what could be seen as a ‘selfish’ personal choice might actually be better for everyone.
 But it is not without complications.”
 We agree that this is another article for another day.

-But for many, the same old problems seem to crop up – not feeling prioritised, a lack of affection, work taking up too much time, a lack of communication, bickering over finances, wet towels on the bed. (ok, I added that one myself but still...)
+But for many, the same old problems seem to crop up — not feeling prioritised, a lack of affection, work taking up too much time, a lack of communication, bickering over finances, wet towels on the bed.
+(Okay, I added that one myself, but still...)